-Deferred Inflows and Outflows of Resources Related to Pensions
+Deferred Inflows and Outflows of Resources Related to Pensions and OPEBs

-In conjunction with pension accounting requirements, the effect of the change in the School District's proportion, the difference between expected and actual investment earnings, and payments made to PSERS subsequent to the measurement date are recorded as a deferred inflow or outflow of resources related to pensions on the government-wide financial statements.
-These amounts are determined based on the actuarial valuation performed for the PSERS plan.
-The effect of the change in the School District's proportion is recognized over the average expected remaining service lives of active and inactive members.
-The difference between expected and actual investment earnings is recognized over five years.
-Payments subsequent to the measurement date will be recorded as a reduction to the pension liability in the next fiscal year.
-Note 6 presents additional information about the PSERS plan.
+In conjunction with pension and OPEB accounting requirements, differences between expected and actual experience, changes in assumptions, the effect of the change in the School District's proportion, the net difference between expected and actual investment earnings, and payments made to the plans subsequent to the measurement date are recorded as a deferred inflow or outflow of resources related to pensions or a deferred inflow or outflow of resources related to OPEBs on the government-wide financial statements.
+These amounts are determined based on the actuarial valuation performed for each plan.
+Notes 6 through 8 present additional information about the School District's pension and OPEB plans.